nerfstudio-project/nerfstudio/docs/nerfology/methods/instant_ngp.md

 An important note is that hash collisions are not explicitly handled.
 At each hash index, there may be multiple vertices which index to that feature vector, but because these vectors are trainable, the vertices that are most important to the specific output will have the highest gradient, and therefore automatically dominate the optimization of that feature.

-This encoding structure creates a tradeoff betweewn quality, memory, and performance.
+This encoding structure creates a tradeoff between quality, memory, and performance.
 The main parameters which can be adjusted are the size of the hash table (T), the size of the feature vectors (F), and the number of resolutions (L).

-Instant-NGP encodes the vieweing direction using spherical harmonic encodings.
+Instant-NGP encodes the viewing direction using spherical harmonic encodings.

 Our [`nerfacto`](./nerfacto.md) model uses both the fully-fused MLP and the hash encoder, which were inspired by Instant-NGP.
 Lastly, our implementation covers the major ideas from Instant-NGP, but it doesn't strictly follow every detail.
 Some known differences include learning rate schedulers, hyper-parameters for sampling, and how camera gradients are calculated if enabled.